ceford/cefjdemos-data-jdm-user/articles/en/users/webauthn-passwordless-login.md

 width="300" height="225" alt="Hardware device" />

 WebAuthn uses a system plugin that is enabled by default.
-A **Web Authentication** button will be present in default Joomla 4 login screens, as illustrated in the Administrator login screen:
+A **Web Authentication** button will be present in default Joomla 4 and later login screens, as illustrated in the Administrator login screen:

 <img